The Cambodian Book Collector

 The two guidebooks to Cambodia used by Andy when he first visited in 1994

-What have you been doing then since you decided to move to Cambodia 13 years ago?
+What have you been doing since you decided to move here?

 In the UK, I spent 31 years at the Cheltenham & Gloucester Building Society as an administration manager, joining the company as a fresh-faced 16-year-old.
 I left that job to come to Cambodia where I joined Hanuman Travel as Product Manager.
 Since 2007 I’ve been responsible for all of our product development and marketing, as well as combining that role with being a producer (supervising any production shoot) with Hanuman Films, our production company for foreign TV and film productions.